NUS-CG3207/labs/docs/manuals/02/lab_02.md

-# Lab 2: Implementation of a RISC-V 32-bit (RV32I) Processor
+# Assignment 2: Implementation of a RISC-V 32-bit (RV32I) Processor

+!!! danger "Work in progress!"
+    This document is a draft.
+It may change until **7 September 2025**, after which no further significant changes will be made.
+Corrections and clarifications may still be made after this date.

 ## Objective

-In this lab, you will be implementing the basic RISC-V processor supporting only limited 32-bit integer instructions.
+In this assignment, you will be implementing the basic RISC-V or ARM processor supporting only limited 32-bit integer instructions.

-Essentially, it should support the following instructions \[HDL simulation as well as hardware\](20 marks)
+Essentially, it should support the following instructions \[HDL simulation as well as hardware\]

 *   **add**, **addi**, **sub**, **and**, **andi**, **or**, **ori**
 *   **lw**, **sw**